What is a bear market? A beginner guide to the basics

 What causes a bear market?

-Your investing strategy depends on your financial goals, risk tolerance and your willingness to be patient.
-Although the economy has recently entered a bear market, it’s important to stay calm and think long-term.
+Your investing strategy depends on your financial goals, risk tolerance and your willingness to be patient — it’s important to stay calm and think long-term.

 If you plan on investing during a bear market, consider these financial tips to help you navigate the market.

-Maintain a diverse portfolio to reduce risk.
+Spread out your investments.
+Maintaining a diverse portfolio can help reduce risk.
 Why?
 Spreading your money around in different investments means that if one doesn't perform well, you don't have to worry about losing all your money.

-One smart investing strategy you can consider following is dollar-cost averaging.
-Dollar-cost averaging is investing a consistent amount on a regular basis, regardless of the share price.
-Investors use this strategy to develop good investing habits and become disciplined — instead of panicking over the market’s performance.
+Try dollar-cost averaging.
+This smart strategy is when you invest a consistent amount on a regular basis, regardless of the share price.
+Investors use this strategy to develop good investing habits and become disciplined, instead of panicking over the market’s performance.

 It’s impossible to predict when a bear market will start or end, but — friendly reminder — the stock market has fully recovered each time.
 And that’s not all we can help you understand.
 We’re talking all things investing and inflation in our money and investing app for kids, teens and parents.